func4plus1/lmiad/README.md

+# Learning Machine Intelligence Artificially Deep: An Archaeology of Machine Being

 > "If a machine is expected to be infallible, it cannot also be intelligent.”  - Alan Turing

 # What is Artificial Intelligence